 We’re partnering with the Costa Foundation to help coffee growing communities grow through education

-We have worked with Credit Suisse since 2008 and together we’re improving access to financial education for girls
+We have worked with Credit Suisse since 2008 to improve access to financial education for girls.

 We’re working with Kaplan International to improve education for children in Senegal